near-ndc/i-am-human/contracts/registry/README.md

 The Registry smart contract is a balance book for all associated SBT tokens.
 The registry enables atomic `soul_transfers` and provides an efficient way to ban a smart contract (issuer).
 For more details check the [nep-393](https://github.com/near/NEPs/pull/393).

-## SBT opt-in

-Every SBT smart contract must opt-in to a registry, or implement registry functionality by it's own.
-Different registries may implement different mechanisms for opt-in.

-This implementation requires an admin account (could be a DAO) to add an issuer to the registry, and as a consequence allow the issuer to use SBT registry methods.

-## SBT mint
+## Issuing SBTs

-The minting process is a procedure where we assign a new token to the provided receiver and keep track of it in the registry.
-The `sbt_mint` method must be called by a issuer that is opted-in.
-Additionally:

-- each `TokenMetadata` provided must have a non zero `class`,
-- enough `Near` must be attached to cover the registry storage cost must be provided.

-The method will emit the [`Mint`](https://github.com/alpha-fi/i-am-human/blob/master/contracts/sbt/src/events.rs#L69) event when successful.
-There might be a case when the token vector provided is too long, and the gas is not enough to cover the minting process, then it will panic with `out of gas`.

-### Issuers

-SBT minting is done by an external entity, usually DAO (but can be any contract or account).
-In the current implementation, only whitelisted issuers are authorized to mint tokens until we will have more established governance and the protocol will get enough stability.
+Usually we have 4 entities involved in the minting process:

+1. Issuer entity: a smart contract representing an issuer, opted-in to the registry contract, allowed to issue new SBTs.
+Issuer should implement authorization methods for minters to call mint functions.
+   Issuer must provide an interface, to allowed minters, to call registry functions: `sbt_mint`, `sbt_mint_iah`, `sbt_renew`, `sbt_revoke`.
+It must also implement the [`SBTContract`](../sbt/src/lib.rs) trait to provide metadata information about the issuer and each token class.
+   NOTE: each SBT is issued under the issuer namespace.
+So if we have two issuers: A and B, each one can issue SBTs independently.
+SBTs are queried by issuer and token ID pair.
+This assures correct separation between issuers.
+2. Minter: an account (usually a DAO, but can be any contract or account) authorized to call Issuer mint functions.
+Authorization is handled by the _Issuer entity_.
+For example, Issuer entity can implement a role based authorization: allow different minters per class, or different accounts to handle renew.
+3. Registry: a smart contract described in this library.
+It implements the SBT Registry as per [nep-393](https://github.com/near/NEPs/pull/393).
+4. Recipient: account receiving an SBT.

 The diagram below outlines different entities involved in minting process.
 Issuers always mints tokens under his own namespace.
-Moreover, when minting, an issuer must specify non zero `class` for every token (this is set in `TokenMetadata`).
-A recipient can have at most one SBT of the same class.

 ![Issuers and minting](./issuers.jpg)

+### Registering an issuer

+As noted above, every SBT is minted by an issuer, and it is recorded in the Registry contract, within an issuer namespace.
+An issuer, to be allowed to mint tokens, must firstly opt-in to the registry.
+Different registries may implement different mechanisms for opt-in.
+This implementation requires an admin account (could be a DAO) to add an issuer to the registry.
+The issuer opt-in mechanism is planned to be fully permissionless, once we will have more established governance and the protocol will get enough stability.

+### Minting

+The minting process is a procedure where an opt-in Issuer calls registry to mint a new token.
+Registry exposes two functions:

+- `sbt_mint(token_spec: Vec<(AccountId, Vec<TokenMetadata>)>) -> Vec<TokenId>` -- creates a new, unique tokens and assigns it to the `receiver`. `token_spec` is a vector of pairs: owner AccountId and TokenMetadata.
+Each TokenMetadata must specify non zero `class`.
+- `sbt_mint_iah(token_spec: Vec<(AccountId, Vec<TokenMetadata>)>) -> Vec<TokenId>` -- a wrapper around `sbt_mint` and `is_human`.
+It mints SBTs only when all recipients are humans.
+Panics if one of the recipients is not a human.

+When calling the registry `sbt_mint*` functions, enough `Near` must be attached to cover the registry storage cost.

+The functions will emit the [`Mint`](https://github.com/alpha-fi/i-am-human/blob/master/contracts/sbt/src/events.rs#L69) event when successful.
+There might be a case when the token vector provided is too long, and the gas is not enough to cover the minting process.
+In such case, the registry call will panic with `out of gas`.

+## NDC Community Issuer

+For NDC community SBTs, please see the [`community-sbt`](../community-sbt/README.md) contract and check with NDC leaders to be added as a minter and have your own class.
+The `community-sbt` contract allows to have unique set of minters per class.
+This way, there is no need to create a new contract for each new community, and every community will have it's own autonomy of issuing SBTs under their own class.

 ## Additional Queries